Skip to main content

 Cognite SDK return types

 We don’t support direct serialization of Cognite SDK objects.
-To reduce the number of LLM tokens the result will require and to make the data understandable to the agent, we recommend extracting relevant values and potentially reshaping the data.
+To reduce token usage and make the data readable to the agent, extract relevant values and reshape the data as needed.

 from cognite.client import CogniteClient